mgp/book-notes/adversaries-into-allies.markdown

 #### Chapter 68: Stand Firm on Principle

 * Do not change your principles.
 Be consistent and predictable and make your character understandable.

+#### Chapter 70: Focus on Your Strengths but Don't Ignore Your Weaknesses

+* Group weaknesses into those that don't matter, those that matter and need to be mitigated, and those that matter and need to be turned into a strength.

+#### Chapter 71: Ignore Problems at Your Peril

+* Do not ignore or hide from problems.
+Acknowledge the problem, and then live in the solution.

+#### Chapter 72: Why Top Influencers Build Strong Teams

+* True leaders not only accept having smarter and more knowledgeable people on their team, they seek them out.
+* On the other hand, positional leaders tend to derive their self-esteem from their status.

+#### Chapter 73: Consistency: A Prime Ingredient of Trust

+* Consistency removes uncertainty and leads to trust, and trust in turn leads to influence.
+* How you do anything is how you do everything; or, consistency of effort is paramount.

+#### Chapter 74: Growing from Your Mistakes

+* Being able to admit you are wrong is not only a first sign of maturity but perhaps the foundation for any type of growth and effectiveness.

+#### Chapter 75: Self-Correction: When Your Replay Shows You Fumbled

+* There is no natural dichotomy on being principle based and admitting one is wrong, nor staying in principle based while adjusting your strategy.
+* Focusing on self-correction helps you understand yourself better and be more prepared to notice when you've messed up.
+* Aside from acknowledging the mistakes, recognize and celebrate your victories as well.

+#### Chapter 76: Want to Be an Ultimate Influencer?
+Say Little and Do Much

+* Establish a reputation for saying little, always coming through on your promises, and then over-delivering on them.